Marian Croak: Career

-She started off in Bell’s Human Factors division, with the specific purpose of studying how technology could be used to positively impact human’s lives.
-Croak first began working on digital messaging applications, tasked with the study of determining if various messaging applications could communicate with each other.
-This kind of research was very novel, as the earliest form of the Internet would not come to full fruition until the next year in 1983.
+Croak started off in Bell Labs' Human Factors division, with the specific purpose of studying how technology could be used to positively impact people's lives.
+Croak first began working on digital messaging applications, tasked with determining whether various messaging applications could communicate with each other.
+This kind of research was very novel, as the earliest form of the Internet would not be widely deployed until 1983.
 Bell Labs wanted to send voice, text, and video data digitally rather than using a standard phone line.
-And the favored mechanism for this was Asynchronous Transfer Mode (ATM) protocol, but Croak, along with the rest of her team, convinced AT&T to use TCP/IP instead.
+The favored mechanism for this was Asynchronous Transfer Mode (ATM) protocol, but Croak, along with the rest of her team, convinced AT&T to use TCP/IP instead.
 TCP/IP allowed for a standardized way of packaging and communicating information.

 While at AT&T, Croak and her team contemplated the potential of digital telecommunications.
 She worked on advancing Voice over Internet Protocol (VoIP) technologies, converting voice data into digital signals that can be easily transmitted over the internet rather than using traditional phone lines.
 Her work has furthered the capabilities of audio and video conferencing.

-During her time at AT&T she patented the technology that allowed cellphone users to donate money to organizations using text messaging.
-She developed this technology during the aftermath of Hurricane Katrina, and it revolutionized how people donate to charitable organizations when a natural disaster occurs.
+At AT&T she patented the technology that allowed cellphone users to donate money to organizations using text messaging.
+She developed this technology during the aftermath of Hurricane Katrina, and it revolutionized how people donate to charitable organizations when a natural disaster occurs.She was inspired to do this after seeing AT&T develop technology that helped American Idol set up a voting system that relied on text messages rather than voice calls, in 2003.
+The technology that she created with co-inventor Hossein Eslambolchi, was not finalized until October 2005, a couple of months after Hurricane Katrina.
 She received the 2013 Thomas Edison Patent Award for this technology.
-She was inspired to do this after seeing AT&T develop technology that helped American Idol set up a voting system that relied on text messages rather than voice calls, in 2003.
-The technology that she created with co-inventor Hossein Eslambolchi, was not finalized until October 2005, a couple of months after Hurricane Katrina.
 But through this technology after the 2010 Haiti earthquake, more than $43 million in donations were collected by relief organizations through donations by text message.